FlavScents AInsights Entry for Ethyl 2-Methyl Butyrate

 4. Use in Flavors

 Ethyl 2-methyl butyrate is widely used in flavor formulations, particularly in fruit-flavored products such as beverages, candies, and baked goods.
-It functions as an impact note, enhancing the fruity character of the formulation.
-Typical use levels range from 1 to 50 ppm in finished products, with higher concentrations used in more intense flavor profiles.
-The compound is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+It serves as a key impact note, providing a fresh, fruity aroma that enhances the overall flavor profile.
+Typical use levels in finished products range from 1 to 50 ppm, with higher concentrations used in more intense fruit flavors.
+It is generally stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature